Fort Smith pastor elected president of Arkansas Baptist State Convention

 Roughly 500 delegates, known as messengers, were on hand for this year's vote, which was held at Walnut Street Baptist Church in Jonesboro on the final day of the state convention's 170th annual meeting.

-Lewter, 46, faced no opposition and was the only person on the ballot.

-He was nominated by Brady Canright, pastor of Nettleton Baptist Church in Jonesboro, who noted that Lewter had served on the state convention’s executive committee, chaired its sexual abuse task force and been a member of the Southwestern Baptist Theological Seminary board of trustees.
+Brady Canright, pastor of Nettleton Baptist Church in Jonesboro, nominated him, noting that Lewter had served on the state convention's executive committee, chaired its sexual abuse task force and been a member of the Southwestern Baptist Theological Seminary board of trustees.

 Canright also highlighted Grand Avenue's faithful giving to the Cooperative Program, which distributes funds to the International Mission Board, the North American Mission Board and other Southern Baptist entities.

-Note: Correction: This story has corrected an earlier verison of the story of the name of the Harvest Baptist Church.